World Language

 French Grade 8

 Let's discover more about you and what makes you who you really are!
 Our personalities and identities depend a lot on the people and places around us!
-In this unit, we will share how we are similiar and different from our family members and friends.
+In this unit, we will share how we are similar and different from our family members and friends.
 We'll make connections between our actions, belongings, hobbies, and so much more.
 All of this is in preparation for a trip abroad!
-In our PBA, Students will be traveling to a francophone city next summer with a youth travel program!
+In our PBA, students will be preparing for an imaginary summer abroad in a francophone city!
 The trip includes 4 weeks living with a French-speaking host family.
 The program requires participants to prepare an introduction of some sort so that they can place students with a family who matches their personality, likes/dislikes, interests, etc. This introduction will also be shared with host families so they can get to know students before their arrival.
-21st Century Capacities: Perseverance, Product Creation |

 Allons au marche!pushes students to step out of their comfort zone and into the complicated, fascinating, ever-changing world of marketplaces and meals!
 So much can be learned about a different culture by examining their food-related habits and customs.
 It is also a chance for students to learn about the similarities and differences that exist even in our town!
 Students will build up their knowledge of food and drinks as they tackle sophisticated concepts such as the partitif and the pronoun en.
 All our class discussions and activities will culminate in two hands-on experiences; first, the marketplace, where students will test their skills at understanding requests, finding the right market, and negotiating their purchases, and secondly, the in-class meal, where students show off their ability to offer and accept food, all while engaging in conversation with their tablemates.
-21st Century Capacities: Synthesizing, Perseverance |

 How you dress tells a lot about who you are, what you like to do, and where you live.
 Students will discuss what clothing they wear and why, and what that reflects about them (e.g. Are they athletic? artistic? crafty? etc!).
 They will compare that to what teens are wearing around the francophone world.
 As they dig deeper into the purpose/meaning of different articles of clothing, they will explore the cultural differences in how to give and accept compliments.
 Throughout the unit students will expand their knowledge of verb conjugations both in the past and present and grammatical concepts such as direct object pronouns.
-21st Century Capacities:Presentation, Collective Intelligence |

 French 2